Miniaturized, mobile sensing solutions for a healthier and safer world.

-There is knowledge hidden in the air we breathe — knowledge in the form of invisible chemical compounds that can signal profound things about safety, authenticity, and human health.
+There is knowledge hidden all around us — knowledge in the form of invisible chemical compounds that can signal profound things about safety, authenticity, and human health.
 But the knowledge unlocked by these compounds remains under-recognized, underutilized, and under-leveraged.
-Until recently, the technology to extract reliable data from these trace amounts of invisible gases and chemicals was limited by sensor sensitivity and specificity, or sheer size and price.
+Until recently, the technology to extract reliable data from these trace amounts of invisible gases and chemicals was limited by sensor sensitivity and specificity, or the sensors’ sheer size and price.
 C2Sense’s core mission is to develop advanced sensing platforms that make this knowledge accessible to all.